RetroDECK/ES-DE/USERGUIDE.md

 **General setup**

 The EKA2L1 installation should be fairly straightforward, for Linux there is an official AppImage, for macOS there is a DMG installer and for Windows a zip archive release.
-Just be aware that the AppImage has the very generic name `ubuntu-latest.AppImage` and needs to be renamed and moved to `~/Applications/EKA2L1.AppImage` in order for ES-DE to find it.

 After you have the emulator up and running you need to install ROMs for the devices you want to emulate.
 For the _ngage_ system you want to use the RH-29 ROM, and for the _symbian_ system ES-DE comes preconfigured with emulator entries for the RH-29 (Nokia N-Gage), RM-84 (Nokia N70) and RM-507 (Nokia N97) models.
 In addition to those there's a custom device entry that is explained in more depth later below.
 The details of ROM installation and how to setup the emulator is covered by this official YouTube video by the EKA2L1 team: